Chapter 6: The Stranger

 "Wait, wait, wait…okay, I just remembered," Mahihko interrupted, holding up both hands.
 "Y’all keep talkin’ about a Freelancer, and you keep mentioning that she was a she, so uh…I’m gonna guess I have some real bad news for you fellas."
 He cleared his throat and leaned forward a bit.
 "Pretty sure your gun-for-hire is dead.
 Via frag grenade, if I recall correctly.
 The cute turquoise one was real upset about the only lady for miles around getting exploded."

 Simmons frowned immensely at this.
 "Wait, seriously?
 I mean, even if Sarge is right about not trusting Freelancers, they’re still usually well-trained and way better than your average soldier.
-And those three idiots over there are goddamn worse at being soldiers than we are.
+And those three idiots are goddamn worse at being soldiers than we are.
 How the hell would they manage to kill her and yet haven’t done jack-shit to us except for when the fucking werewolf guy went crazy?"

 "Maybe the fucking werewolf guy went crazy again – that Church asshole might be a shitty-ass shot when he’s normal, but you saw what happened when he was all…wild and shit," Grif spat out, finally lowering his magazine and unconsciously rubbing at two thin pink scars below his eye.
 "That lady mighta been scary, but I doubt even she would have known what the fuck to do about that."